 The Overview page displays SLO status, key metrics, and details about the service.

 The Metrics page displays charts for key traffic and infrastructure metrics.
 You can break down the metrics in numerous ways, such as by cluster and Pod.

 The Connected services page displays details about inbound and outbound requests.

 The Diagnostics page displays error logs.

 The Infrastructure page displays key metrics and details about each Pod.
-You can click the Pod name to go to the Workloads page in the Cloud Console.
+You can click the Pod name to go to the Workloads page in the Google Cloud console.